jprzywoski/python-reference/source/docs/functions/range.rst

 **range** *(start, stop[, step])*

 *start*
-	Required if stop is used.
-An integer number.
-*stop*
+	Optional.
+An integer number specifying at which position to start.
+Default is 0 *stop*
 	Required.
-An integer number.
+An integer number specifying at which position to stop (not included).
 *step*
 	Optional.
-An integer number specifying the progression.
+An integer number specifying the incrementation.
+Default is 1

 Return Value
 ============